percona/k8spsmdb-docs/docs/RN/Kubernetes-Operator-for-PSMONGODB-RN1.17.0.md

       db: admin
 ```

-Se [documentation](users.md#unprivileged-users) to find more details about this feature with additional explanations and the list of current limitations.
+See [documentation](users.md#unprivileged-users) to find more details about this feature with additional explanations and the list of current limitations.

 !!! note